sugarfi/novata/README.md

 # code of conduct

-do not modify existing pages, only add content index.html may be modified, but only to add links
+- do not modify existing pages, only add content
+- index.html may be modified, but only to add links
+- add links to the end of index.html, nowhere else